EVerest/libocpp/doc/database_exception_handling.md

 # Exception Handling of Database Operations

 OCPP versions 1.6 and 2.0.1 contain several requirements for the persistent storage and retrieval of data.
 This library leverages SQLite to fulfill these persistent storage requirements.
-The DatabaseHandler classes manage all related database operations, including SELECT, INSERT, UPDATE, and DELETE commands.
+The DatabaseHandler classes manage all related database operations, including CREATE, SELECT, INSERT, UPDATE, and DELETE commands.

 ## Exception Design Considerations